This post was updated on September 17, 2017.

 Utilities – 3/5

-- Sewer – on a few sites (we think), the campground literature does not specify so we recommend you call for details.
+- Sewer – on the majority of sites as mentioned above, the campground literature does not specify so we recommend you call for details.
 The dump station was easy to access and a hose was provided for flushing.

 - WiFi – Yes, but did not test due to weak signal at the site.